wittawin-w/Comprehensive_analysis_of_structural_variations_in_Mtb/README.md

        this script has been provided before running.

    3.3 LUMPY (lumpy_svcall.sh): This script will run LUMPY to call SVs from bamfile.
 Samtools is required for this script.
-       Noted that LUMPY needs python2 for executing and please ensure that path to lumpy in line 53 has been provided before running.
+       Noted that LUMPY needs python2 for executing and please ensure that path to LUMPY in line 43 has been provided before running.

+   3.4 Wham (wham_svcall.sh): THis script will run Wham to call SVs from bamfile.
+Please ensure to provide path to wham in line 12 and 15 before running.